anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

   - SaaS
   - Containers
 - If you buy , it goes to AWS bill
+The AWS Marketplace provides value to buyers in several ways:

+1- It simplifies software licensing and procurement with flexible pricing options and multiple deployment methods.
+Flexible pricing options include free trial, hourly, monthly, annual, multi-year, and BYOL.

+2- Customers can quickly launch pre-configured software with just a few clicks, and choose software solutions in AMI and SaaS formats, as well as other formats.

+3- It ensures that products are scanned periodically for known vulnerabilities, malware, default passwords, and other security-related concerns.

 ## AWS Training
 - Digital and Classroom